ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 5.5.3 Discoverable and Negotiable BPI Interoperability Services

-BPI Interoperability services discoverability is facilitated through BPI identifiers representing BPI Operator identities resolvable to BPI Interoperability services URIs of a BPI as described in section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).
+The discovery of BPI Interoperability services is facilitated through BPI identifiers representing BPI Operator identities resolvable to BPI Interoperability services URIs of a BPI as described in section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).

-To facilitate ease of discoverability, a BPI may publish a verifiable and non-repudiable list of its BPI Subjects.
+To facilitate ease of discovery, a BPI may publish a verifiable and non-repudiable list of its BPI Subjects.
 Ideally, each entry consists of W3C verifiable credentials establishing the membership of a BPI Subject in a BPI with credential subjects resolvable to the offered BPI services.

 A minimal requirement on the resolvable identifier is to list service endpoints that allow for further BPI service discovery and the establishment of a secure communication channel between either BPIs or BPI Subjects.